 Thank you for your interest in Learning for Justice.
-If you have questions that are not addressed on this page, please do not hesitate to contact us.
+If you have questions that are not addressed on this page, please contact us.

 Why did the name change from Teaching Tolerance to Learning for Justice?